BDC Hamburger Icon

 12. Send remote employees branded items.

-If your employees are based in a region you’d like to target as a business, send branded items like T-shirts, laptop bags and even visiting cards they can carry and distribute when needed.
+If your employees are based in a region where you want to expand your business presence, consider sending branded items such as T-shirts, laptop bags or business cards they can use and distribute when needed.
+They’ll appreciate the swag, and you’ll gain more exposure.

 13. Start a reward program for remote employees.

-You need standard perks and benefits for all team members.
-However, don’t forget to reward high-performing teams or employees.
-A recognition certificate with a small gift, like a desk clock, paperweight or pen holder, will show their hard work is appreciated.
+You need consistent perks and benefits for all team members, but don’t forget to reward high-performing teams or employees.
+A recognition certificate with a small gift, such as a desk clock, paperweight or pen holder, can show appreciation for their hard work.

 FYIDid you know